-Although research has shown that pure cannabidiol (CBD) can relieve anxiety, this isn’t necessarily the case for full-spectrum CBD.
+In short: yes, full-spectrum CBD can cause anxiety in some susceptible individuals.
+Although research has shown that pure cannabidiol (CBD) can relieve anxiety, this isn’t necessarily true for full-spectrum CBD.

-Here’s how full-spectrum CBD can cause anxiety and what you can do about it.
+Read on to learn how full-spectrum CBD can cause anxiety and what you can do about it.

 Table of Contents

 Research on CBD and Anxiety

 Unlike its cousin THC, CBD can’t cause anxiety or any other intoxicating effects.
 On the contrary, multiple human studies have shown that pure CBD can help with anxiety:

 - In a 2011 Brazilian study, CBD capsules improved anxiety caused by public speaking in people with social anxiety disorder (SAD) (1)

 - In a 2019 Japanese study, CBD oil improved anxiety in teenagers with SAD and avoidant personality disorder (2)